-This module's primary aim is to illustrate how physical and mental health can be maintained through the understanding of physical activity and nutrition.
-This module will enable students to reflect on their own health and lifestyle choices and how to incorporate good health behaviours into their lives.
+This module's primary aim is to illustrate how lifestyle can effect physical and mental well-being.
+This module will enable students to reflect on their own lifestyle choices and how to incorporate good health behaviours into their lives.

-The aim of this Module is to provide the student with:with the knowledge and understanding of the role physical activity and nutrition play in promoting and maintaining physical and mental health and well-being and how this could be applied to their own lives.
+The aim of this Module is to provide the student with: the knowledge and understanding of how physical activity and other lifestyle factors can influence physical and mental well-being.

 By the end of this module the student should be able to:

-1. Demonstrate knowledge and understanding of how lifestyle choices impact on health and well−being.
+1. Demonstrate knowledge and understanding of how lifestyle choices can affect physical and mental well−being.

 Statement on Teaching, Learning and Assessment

-Teaching will comprise of four introductory lectures and weekly group meetings with facilitators.
-Fitness and health will be assessed through practicals, which will involve participating in simple physiological tests designed for the general population.
-Students will be asked to work in groups to support each other and to meet as a group with their facilitator.
-As part of their group they will be asked to set both individual and group goals for lifestyle changes.
-This will give students the opportunity to examine their own health and wellness and develop plans to maintain or improve it.
-Subject learning materials will be released weekly online and students will be expected to read the weekly directed reading.
+Knowledge and understanding in this module will be developed by the use of interactive lectures and tutorials.
+Fitness and health will be assessed through practical sessions, which will involve participating in simple physiological tests designed for the general population.
+The practical sessions will introduce students to the applied nature of the subject area and further develop an understanding of the key concepts linked to health and fitness.
+It will also give students the opportunity to examine their own health and fitness and reflect on the outcomes.
 The multiple choice exam is designed to test understanding of the subject information supplied across the module.
-The group presentation is designed to enable the students to work collaboratively and as a group to reflect and identify a specific issue from the module.
-Week seven feedback will involve group tutorials with a focus on preparation for assessment.
+The group presentation is designed to enable the students to work collaboratively as a team.
+Within allocated groups students will identify a specific issue from the module and agree the content of the presentation with the module tutor.

 Teaching and Learning Work Loads